defeo/class-cost/technical-annex.md

 distributed computing such as generation of fair randomness or electronic voting.
 The primary beneficiaries of these technologies are stakeholders working with blockchains, and more generally financial services.
-The Action will advance the state of the art of time delay protocols, providing more powerful constructions, more efficient protocols, and more secure instantiations.
+The Action will advance the state-of-the-art of time delay protocols, providing more powerful constructions, more efficient protocols, and more secure instantiations.